Karl Lennert: Kiel Classification System for Lymphomas

 Lennert accumulated a large and unique teaching archive of lymphoma cases in his department at Kiel.
 He had developed a personal-professional relationship with Uwe Barschel, a prominent West German politician in the 1980s, and Barschel assured him that funds would be supplied to preserve the archive in a special institute at the time of Lennert's retirement.
 However, the politician was involved in a scandal in 1987 and he died at that time under questionable circumstances; hence, his promise to Dr. Lennert was never fulfilled.

 Honors and awards

 Lennert received several professional honors and awards during his long career.
 These included election to membership of the German Academy of Sciences Leopoldina in 1966; the Schleiden Medal; the Robert Koch Medal; the Rudolf Virchow Medal and the Ernst Jung Prize.
-Lennert also received honorary doctorates from Friedrich-Alexander Universitat, the Ghent University, the University of Madrid, and the University of Koln.
+Lennert also received honorary doctorates from Friedrich-Alexander Universitat, the Ghent University, the University of Madrid, and the University of Köln.

+He was a fellow of the Norwegian Academy of Science and Letters from 1986.

+Personal life

+Dr. Lennert was married to another physician, Dr. Amanda Heyer.
+They had a daughter, Monika (married name Boske), who is also a physician in Wurzburg, Germany.